July 23, 2020

 “I’ve had some non-English speakers calling for interpretation help,” Heggie said.
 “We can use Language Line to communicate, if necessary, and if they become a client then I can make a call to the IRS to try to resolve the problem.”

-The Low-Income Taxpayer Project is part of the New Hampshire Bar Association’s Pro Bono Referral Program.
-If you have questions or need assistance, please call Barbara G. Heggie, Esq., Low-Income Taxpayer Project Coordinator, at (603) 715-3215.
+As of June 1, 2021, The Low-Income Taxpayer Project transferred from the New Hampshire Bar Association to 603 Legal Aid.
+If you have questions or need assistance, please call Barbara G. Heggie, Esq. at 603-224-3333.